Radiologic Sciences

 Student Learning Outcomes

-Program faculty believes that learning is an interactive pursuit and that students learn best when provided with an environment conducive to learning that includes a variety of experiences.
-Lecture, discussion, projects, research, demonstration, supervision, observation, and evaluation in both didactic and clinical programs of study will be employed.
+Program faculty believe learning is an interactive pursuit, and students learn best when provided with a variety of experiences; lecture, discussion, projects, research, observation, demonstration in both didactic and clinical programs of study are employed.
 Online formats will be provided, when appropriate, to promote independent study and research.
-The radiologic sciences laboratory, PIXY phantom, audio-visual materials, computer aided instruction, lab practice, articulated and disarticulated skeletons, models, and radiographic images are available to supplement instruction and assure student mastery of material.
+The radiologic sciences laboratory, positioning phantoms, audio-visual materials, computer aided instruction, lab practice, articulated and disarticulated skeletons, models, and radiographic images are available to supplement instruction and assure student mastery of material.

-7. Solve problems within the field of radiology using effective critical thinking skills.
+· solve problems in the field of radiology through critical analysis

 The nature of the radiographer’s work in dispensing potentially harmful ionizing radiation commits the faculty to produce graduates who possess the entry-level competencies of a staff radiographer, dedicated to providing for the patient in an empathetic way, and demonstrating professional excellence and responsibility in clinical practice.